COVID-19 vaccination and vaccines for children and teenagers

 Questions about COVID-19 vaccination: what to do

 It’s OK to be careful about getting your child vaccinated.
-If you have questions about side effects or the safety of COVID-19 vaccination, talk with a health professional like your GP or an immunisation provider.
+If you have questions about side effects or the safety of COVID-19 vaccination, talk with a health professional like your GP or a vaccination provider.
 These professionals are trustworthy sources of information and can address your concerns.

-It’s also essential to get information from reliable and trustworthy online sources.
-Sources like government websites or the World Health Organization have information that’s based on scientific research.
-This means you can rely on what they say.
+It’s essential to get vaccination information from reliable and trustworthy online sources, like government websites or the World Health Organization.
+These sources have information that’s based on scientific research, which means you can rely on what they say.

 Other protective measures against COVID-19

-All children and teenagers should take simple protective measures against COVID-19, regardless of whether they’re vaccinated.
-These measures include:
+All children and teenagers should take simple protective measures against COVID-19, regardless of whether they’re vaccinated:

-- maintaining physical distancing, including staying 1.5 m away from people you don’t live with if you can
+- Maintain physical distancing, including staying 1.5 m away from people you don’t live with if you can.

-- wearing face masks if recommended or required by your state or territory health authorities
+- Wear face masks if recommended or required by your state or territory health authorities.

-- following COVID-19 rules as required by your state or territory health authorities.
+- Follow COVID-19 rules as required by your state or territory health authorities.